paonegri/DSND_Capstone/README.md

 <a name="descripton"></a>
 ## Description

 The Sparkify churn prediction project is part of Data Science Nanodegree Program by Udacity.
-The main objective of this project is to use Spark to manipulate a large and realistic dataset with the objective to select and engineer relevant features for predicting churn rates for a music app: Sparkify.
+The main objective of this project is to use Spark to manipulate a large and realistic dataset selecting and engineering relevant features for predicting churn rates for a fictitious music app: Sparkify.

 The Project is divided in the following sections: